ozontech/file.d/plugin/action/README.md

 [More details...](plugin/action/json_encode/README.md)
 ## json_extract
 It extracts fields from JSON-encoded event field and adds extracted fields to the event root.

+The plugin extracts fields on the go and can work with incomplete JSON (e.g. it was cut by max size limit).
+If the field value is incomplete JSON string, fields can be extracted from the remaining part which must be the first half of JSON, e.g. fields can be extracted from `{"service":"test","message":"long message"`, but not from `"service":"test","message:"long message"}` because the start as a valid JSON matters.

 > If extracted field already exists in the event root, it will be overridden.

 [More details...](plugin/action/json_extract/README.md)